EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Methodology

-Theorem~\ref{thm:regret-mcts-main} establishes that augmenting MCTS with \method yields an asymptotically tighter regret bound than standard MCTS, as the effective branching factor satisfies $\kappa_\infty \le \kappa$.
+Theorem~\ref{thm:regret-mcts-main} shows that \method-MCTS achieves an asymptotically tighter regret bound than standard MCTS, as the effective branching factor satisfies $\kappa_\infty \le \kappa$.
+Intuitively, by identifying symbolically equivalent nodes and sharing their search statistics, \method prevents redundant exploration of equivalent subtrees and concentrates sampling on genuinely distinct (and potentially near-optimal) paths.
+After many iterations, \method-MCTS concentrates more quickly on the near-optimal region of the search space, which is captured by a smaller effective branching factor.

 Also, Theorem~\ref{thm:unbias-variance} shows that embedding \method into DRL produces an unbiased gradient estimator while strictly reducing gradient variance, ensuring more stable and efficient policy updates.

-\begin{theorem} Consider the MCTS learning framework augmented with \method.
-As defined in Definitions~\ref{def:diff-m} and~\ref{def:ref-diff-m}, let $T$ denote the total number of learning iterations, $\gamma \in (0,1)$ the discount factor of the corresponding Markov decision process, $\kappa$ be the near-optimal branching factor of standard MCTS, and $\kappa_\infty$ the corresponding branching factor of \method-MCTS.
+\begin{theorem} Consider embedding \method into the MCTS framework.
+Given Definitions~\ref{def:diff-m} and~\ref{def:ref-diff-m} (in appendix), let $n$ denote the total number of learning iterations, $\gamma \in (0,1)$ the discount factor of the corresponding Markov decision process, $\kappa$ be the near-optimal branching factor of standard MCTS, and $\kappa_\infty$ the corresponding branching factor of \method-MCTS.
 Then the regret bounds satisfy

-\begin{proof}[Proof Sketch] Our proof builds on part of the analysis of \cite[Theorem 16]{DBLP:conf/acml/LeurentM20}, which employs a graph structure to replace the search tree to aggregate identical states.
-Their proof requires \emph{unrolling} the graph into a tree that contains every path traversable in the graph.
-The search tree in our \method-MCTS behaves almost identically to this unrolled tree.
-Following their regret analysis of the unrolled tree, we obtain the final regret bounds.
-A full proof is provided in Appendix~\ref{apx:proof-mcts}. \end{proof} \end{theorem}
+\end{theorem} \begin{proof}[Proof Sketch] \citet{DBLP:conf/acml/LeurentM20} analyze MCTS on a graph obtained by merging identical tree nodes and sharing their statistics.
+Their analysis \emph{unrolls} the graph into a tree that contains all graph-traversable paths.
+The search tree in \method-MCTS behaves identically to the unrolled tree.
+Our final results follow their regret analysis on the unrolled tree.
+A detailed proof is in Appendix~\ref{apx:proof-mcts}. \end{proof}